 We set key community milestones beginning with achieving a quality By-Name List to ensure reliable, real-time and consistent data from which to measure progress.
 Once communities have a quality By-Name List, they can use that data to improve performance and reduce homelessness toward functional zero chronic homelessness.

 Building on the momentum of our 20,000 Homes Campaign, our goal is to help a core group of leading communities end chronic homelessness – a first step on the path to eliminating all homelessness in Canada

 By supporting a leading group of Canadian communities to end chronic homelessness and by focusing our efforts on those Canadians in the most urgent need across a broad range of populations (including youth, women, veterans, Indigenous Peoples and rough sleepers) we intend to prove that reversing the lethal trajectory of homelessness in Canada is possible by and to achieving rapid success.

 Is it really possible to end homelessness?

 We know it’s possible.
 It’s already been done!
 In the US, three communities working with Community Solution’s Built for Zero have measurably and sustainably ended chronic homelessness, and more are on the path to get there.
 Check out the following to learn more about the US Built for Zero and communities that have achieved functional zero on chronic homelessness:

-The American communities have been working with Community Solution’s Built for Zero.
-You can find out more about the US Built for Zero by reading their report, Getting to Proof Points: Key Learning from the First Three Years of the Built for Zero Initiative.
+- Getting to Proof Points: Key Learning from the First Three Years of the Built for Zero Initiative report

 - What it takes to end chronic homelessness webinar – May 2017